wadkar/wadkar.github.io/README.md

+# Changes to that thing described below
+- [x] Clean Head
 # Space Jekyll

 A simple and elegant Jekyll theme based on Spacemacs.
 The theme works well on mobile devices as well.